-Students deliver focused, coherent presentations that convey ideas clearly and relate to the background and interests of the audience.
-They evaluate the content of oral communication.
-Comprehension 1.1 Analyze oral interpretations of literature, including language choice and delivery, and the effect of the interpretations on the listener.
-Paraphrase a speaker's purpose and point of view and ask relevant questions concerning the speaker's content, 1.2 delivery, and purpose.
-Organization and Delivery of Oral Communication 1.3 Organize information to achieve particular purposes by matching the message, vocabulary, voice modulation, expression, and tone to the audience and purpose.
-Prepare a speech outline based upon a chosen pattern of organization, which generally includes an 1.4 introduction; transitions, previews, and summaries; a logically developed body; and an effective conclusion.
-1.5 Use precise language, action verbs, sensory details, appropriate and colorful modifiers, and the active rather than the passive voice in ways that enliven oral presentations.
-Use appropriate grammar, word choice, enunciation, and pace during formal presentations.
-1.6 1.7 Use audience feedback (e.g., verbal and nonverbal cues): Reconsider and modify the organizational structure or plan. a. b.
+- 1.3 Organize information to achieve particular purposes by matching the message, vocabulary, voice modulation, expression, and tone to the audience and purpose. - 1.4 Prepare a speech outline based upon a chosen pattern of organization, which generally includes an introduction; transitions, previews, and summaries; a logically developed body; and an effective conclusion. - 1.5 Use precise language, action verbs, sensory details, appropriate and colorful modifiers, and the active rather than the passive voice in ways that enliven oral presentations. - 1.6 Use appropriate grammar, word choice, enunciation, and pace during formal presentations. - 1.7 Use audience feedback (e.g., verbal and nonverbal cues): - a.
+Reconsider and modify the organizational structure or plan. - b.
 Rearrange words and sentences to clarify the meaning.

-Analysis and Evaluation of Oral and Media Communications 1.8 Evaluate the credibility of a speaker (e.g., hidden agendas, slanted or biased material).
-1.9 Interpret and evaluate the various ways in which visual image makers (e.g., graphic artists, illustrators, news photographers) communicate information and affect impressions and opinions.
-2.0 Speaking Applications (Genres and Their Characteristics) Students deliver well-organized formal presentations employing traditional rhetorical strategies (e.g., narration, exposition, persuasion, description).
+Analysis and Evaluation of Oral and Media Communications

+- 1.8 Evaluate the credibility of a speaker (e.g., hidden agendas, slanted or biased material). - 1.9 Interpret and evaluate the various ways in which visual image makers (e.g., graphic artists, illustrators, news photographers) communicate information and affect impressions and opinions.

+2.0 Speaking Applications (Genres and Their Characteristics)

+Students deliver well-organized formal presentations employing traditional rhetorical strategies (e.g., narration, exposition, persuasion, description).
 Student speaking demonstrates a command of standard American English and the organizational and delivery strategies outlined in Listening and Speaking Standard 1.0.

-Using the speaking strategies of grade eight outlined in Listening and Speaking Standard 1.0, students: 2.1 Deliver narrative presentations (e.g., biographical, autobiographical): Relate a clear, coherent incident, event, or situation by using well-chosen details. a.
-Reveal the significance of, and the subject's attitude about, the incident, event, or situation. b.
-Employ narrative and descriptive strategies (e.g., relevant dialogue, specific action, physical description, c. background description, comparison or contrast of characters).
-2.2 Deliver oral responses to literature: Interpret a reading and provide insight. a.
-Connect the students' own responses to the writer's techniques and to specific textual references. b.
-Draw supported inferences about the effects of a literary work on its audience. c.
-Support judgments through references to the text, other works, other authors, or personal knowledge. d.
-2.3 Deliver research presentations: Define a thesis. a.
-Record important ideas, concepts, and direct quotations from significant information sources and paraphrase b. and summarize all relevant perspectives on the topic, as appropriate.
-Use a variety of primary and secondary sources and distinguish the nature and value of each. c.
-Organize and record information on charts, maps, and graphs. d.
-2.4 Deliver persuasive presentations: a.
-Include a well-defined thesis (i.e., one that makes a clear and knowledgeable judgment).
-Differentiate fact from opinion and support arguments with detailed evidence, examples, and reasoning. b.
-Anticipate and answer listener concerns and counterarguments effectively through the inclusion and c. arrangement of details, reasons, examples, and other elements.
-Maintain a reasonable tone. d.
-2.5 Recite poems (of four to six stanzas), sections of speeches, or dramatic soliloquies, using voice modulation, tone, and gestures expressively to enhance the meaning.
+Using the speaking strategies of grade eight outlined in Listening and Speaking Standard 1.0, students:

+- 2.1 Deliver narrative presentations (e.g., biographical, autobiographical): - a.
+Relate a clear, coherent incident, event, or situation by using well-chosen details. - b.
+Reveal the significance of, and the subject's attitude about, the incident, event, or situation. - c.
+Employ narrative and descriptive strategies (e.g., relevant dialogue, specific action, physical description, background description, comparison or contrast of characters). - 2.2 Deliver oral responses to literature: - a.
+Interpret a reading and provide insight. - b.
+Connect the students' own responses to the writer's techniques and to specific textual references. - c.
+Draw supported inferences about the effects of a literary work on its audience. - d.
+Support judgments through references to the text, other works, other authors, or personal knowledge. - 2.3 Deliver research presentations: - a.
+Define a thesis. - b.
+Record important ideas, concepts, and direct quotations from significant information sources and paraphrase and summarize all relevant perspectives on the topic, as appropriate. - c.
+Use a variety of primary and secondary sources and distinguish the nature and value of each. - d.
+Organize and record information on charts, maps, and graphs. - 2.4 Deliver persuasive presentations: - a.
+Include a well-defined thesis (i.e., one that makes a clear and knowledgeable judgment). - b.
+Differentiate fact from opinion and support arguments with detailed evidence, examples, and reasoning. - c.
+Anticipate and answer listener concerns and counterarguments effectively through the inclusion and arrangement of details, reasons, examples, and other elements. - d.
+Maintain a reasonable tone. - 2.5 Recite poems (of four to six stanzas), sections of speeches, or dramatic soliloquies, using voice modulation, tone, and gestures expressively to enhance the meaning.